Couple Dialog can feel weird. Partly because the speaking and listening is intentional.

 If you have come to get help for the relationship, and not for comfort, then ask yourself “Am I prepared to feel a little awkward and uncomfortable in order to improve the relationship?”

 Usually that puts clear perspective on whether we are OK to put aside personal comfort in order to have better communication and a better relationship.

 So thinking of it as a choice around priorities can help you decide.
 It can be as simple as, “What is more valuable to me?

 When you get together each evening, practice the couple dialog by asking “Is now a good time to talk”.
-Then share your day with your partner.
+Then share 8 things about your day with your partner.
 They will reflect.

 By taking turns as The Speaker and The Receiver, you will keep your skills sharp.
 Then, when a hot-topic or big-issue bubbles up, you’ll be prepared to talk about it in a couple Dialog.

 When you struggle to keep in the dialog, call me for support.
 We can have the chat in my practice and I’ll help you both in the process.